Diversity and Inclusion in the Workplace

 Human Rights Campaign

-For the sixth consecutive year, Fifth Third has been awarded a score of 100 on the Corporate Equality Index (CEI), the nation’s premier benchmarking survey and report on corporate policies and practices related to LGBT workplace equality, administered by the Human Rights Campaign (HRC) Foundation.
-In 2021, Fifth Third joined the ranks of more than 760 major U.S. businesses that also earned a top score of 100 and the distinction of Best Places to Work for LGBTQ Equality.
+For the seventh consecutive year, Fifth Third has been awarded a score of 100 on the Corporate Equality Index (CEI), the nation’s premier benchmarking survey and report on corporate policies and practices related to LGBT workplace equality, administered by the Human Rights Campaign (HRC) Foundation.
+In 2022, Fifth Third joined the ranks of more than 760 major U.S. businesses that also earned a top score of 100 and the distinction of Best Places to Work for LGBTQ Equality.
 This recognition is evidence of Fifth Third’s commitment to inclusion and diversity.

 We want to provide an environment and culture where working parents can succeed and excel.
 Because much of the research focuses on the challenges still faced primarily by working mothers, we launched the Fifth Third Maternity Concierge Program in 2017.
 It provides assistance with the unique challenges during pregnancy, after childbirth, and especially upon a mother’s return to work.
 We believe this program to be groundbreaking.